XaviFast05/Pinball-Game/README.md

 # Pinball-Game
 ## Members:
-Recreation of Pokemon Pinball for the Game Boy
+Recreation of Pokemon Pinball for the Game Boy.
+This recreation is made on a surface level compared with the original one, meaning that many features are not included, as more than one map, pokemon catching and a ditto that blocks some paths.

 - Xavier Chaparro
 - Isaac Ramirez